Parseval frames of exponentially localized magnetic Wannier functions: Periodic setting: results for rational flux Hamiltonians

 In general, all the above conditions on a collection of Bloch vectors compete against each other, and one has to give up some of them in order to enforce the others.
 As was recalled in the Introduction, this is well-known in differential geometry.
 Indeed, given a smooth, periodic family of projections, one can construct the associated \emph{Bloch bundle} $\mathcal{E} \to \T^d$ \cite{Panati07}, which is an Hermitian vector bundle over the (Brillouin) $d$-torus $\T^d = \R^d / \Z^d$, and Bloch vectors are nothing but \emph{sections} for this vector bundle.
 The \emph{topological obstruction} to construct sections of a vector bundle reflects in the impossibility to construct collections of Bloch vectors with the required properties.
 For example: \begin{itemize} \item in general, a Bloch vector can be continuous but \emph{not} periodic, or viceversa periodic but \emph{not} continuous: in the latter case, one then speaks of \emph{local sections} of the associated Bloch bundle, defined in the patches where they are continuous; \item global (continuous and periodic) sections may exist, but they may \emph{vanish} in $\T^d$, thus violating the normalization condition for a Bloch vector; \item when $d \le 3$, the topological obstruction to construct a (possibly orthonormal) Bloch basis consisting of continuous, periodic Bloch vectors is encoded in the \emph{Chern numbers} \cite{AvisIsham79, Panati07, Monaco17}

 where $\T^2_{ij} \subset \T^d$ is the $2$-torus where the coordinates different from $k_i$ and $k_j$ are set equal to zero.
-Only when the Chern numbers vanish does a Bloch basis exist, in which case the Bloch bundle is \emph{trivial}, {\sl i.e.}~isomorphic to $\T^d \times \C^m$. \end{itemize}
+Only when the Chern numbers vanish does a Bloch basis exist, in which case the Bloch bundle is \emph{trivial}, i.e.\ isomorphic to $\T^d \times \C^m$. \end{itemize}

-In the first part of this paper, we are interested in studying the possibility of relaxing the condition to be a continuous, periodic, and orthonormal Bloch basis in two possible ways, by considering instead collections of $M$ Bloch vectors such that \begin{enumerate} \item $M < m$, and the continuous, periodic Bloch vectors are still \emph{orthonormal}; \item $M > m$, and the continuous, periodic Bloch vectors are still \emph{generating} (hence constitute an $M$-frame). \end{enumerate} We are also interested in finding the optimal value $M$ in each of the two situations (the maximal $M$ in the first, and the minimal $M$ in the second).
-Moreover, we look for a \emph{constructive proof}, which explicitly exhibits the optimal number of orthonormal (respectively generating) Bloch vectors, aiming at applications in computational condensed matter physics already mentioned in the Introduction (see also Section~\ref{sec:Gabor} below).
+In the first part of this paper, we discuss the possibility of relaxing the condition to be a continuous, periodic, and orthonormal Bloch basis in two possible ways, by considering instead collections of $M$ Bloch vectors such that \begin{enumerate} \item $M < m$, and the continuous, periodic Bloch vectors are still \emph{orthonormal}; \item $M > m$, and the continuous, periodic Bloch vectors are still \emph{generating} (hence constitute an $M$-frame). \end{enumerate} In the present context of families of projections arising from gapped crystalline Hamiltonians, optimal \emph{existence} results on orthonormal sets and Parseval frames of Bloch vectors were first proved in \cite{Kuchment09,AucklyKuchment18} via general bundle-theoretic argument, as already mentioned in Section~\ref{sec:literature}.
+Here ``optimal'' refers to finding the optimal value $M$ in each of the two situations (the maximal $M$ in the first, and the minimal $M$ in the second).
+The results are summarized in the following \begin{theorem}[\cite{AucklyKuchment18,Kuchment09}] Let $d \le 3$, and let $\set{P(\kk)}_{\kk \in \R^d}$ be a smooth, $\Z^d$-periodic family of orthogonal projections of rank $m$. \begin{enumerate}[label=(\roman*),ref=\roman*] \item There exist at least $m-1$ independent Bloch vectors which are continuous and $\Z^d$-periodic. \item There exists a Parseval $(m+1)$-frame of continuous and $\Z^d$-periodic Bloch vectors (see \eqref{april1}). \item Assume furthermore that $c_1(P)_{ij} = 0 \in \Z$ for all $1 \le i < j \le d$, where $c_1(P)_{ij}$ is defined in \eqref{Chern}.
+Then, there exists an \emph{orthonormal Bloch basis} of continuous and $\Z^d$-periodic Bloch vectors. \end{enumerate} \end{theorem}